ray-project/ray/doc/source/rllib/key-concepts.rst

 Key concepts
 ============

 To help you get a high-level understanding of how the library works, on this page, you learn about the key concepts and general architecture of RLlib.

 .. figure:: images/rllib-new-api-stack-simple.svg
     :width: 800
     :align: center

-The central component of the library is the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` class, acting as a container for all other components required to train your models.
+The central component of the library is the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` class, acting as a container for all other components required to train your models on an RL problem.

-Your gateway into using an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` is the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` (<span style="color: #cfe0e1ff;">**cyan**</span>) class, allowing you to manage your config settings (such as the learning rate, model architecture, compute resources used, or fault-tolerance behavior), and then either use the config with Ray Tune or build the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` instance and work with it directly.
+Your gateway into using an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` is the :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` (<span style="color: #cfe0e1ff;">**cyan**</span>) class, allowing you to manage any possible config settings, such as the learning rate, model architecture, compute resources used, or fault-tolerance behavior.
+You can then either use your config with Ray Tune or call its :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.build` method to construct an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` instance and work with it directly.

-Once built from your config, an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` contains an :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` (<span style="color: #d0e2f3;">**blue**</span>) with scalable subcomponents to collect training samples from the RL environment, a :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` (<span style="color: #fff2ccff;">**yellow**</span>) with scalable subcomponents to compute gradients and update models, and a :py:meth:`~ray.rllib.algorithms.algorithm.Algorithm.training_step` method (<span style="color: #f4ccccff;">**red**</span>), defining what the algorithm should do and when.
+Once built from your config, an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` contains an :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` (<span style="color: #d0e2f3;">**blue**</span>) with distributed, scalable subcomponents to collect training samples from the RL environment, a :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` (<span style="color: #fff2ccff;">**yellow**</span>) with distributed, scalable subcomponents to compute gradients and update your models, and a :py:meth:`~ray.rllib.algorithms.algorithm.Algorithm.training_step` method (<span style="color: #f4ccccff;">**red**</span>), defining
+**WHEN** the the algorithm should do **WHAT**.

 Copies of the models being trained are located in both :py:class:`~ray.rllib.env.env_runner_group.EnvRunnerGroup` and :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup` and the model's weights are synchronized after